hcaouette/a3-persistence/README.md

 Due: September 16th, by 11:59 AM.

 This project is not fully functional.
 Deletion/Modification isn't working, nor is data retrieval.
+Please look at my server index.js because my js should all be functional

 ## a3-hcaouette -- CS4241 Assignment 3